rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Specifies the format in which the barcode data is returned, binary data is returned in Data URI format with the appropriate mime type.
+Specifies the format in which the barcode data is returned, binary data is returned in Data URI format with the appropriate mime type.
 This parameter is designed to be used primarily with image based symbologies (eg. Signature).
-Binary data will not be output as keystrokes, you must set a decode callback in order to receive scanned data.</p>
+Binary data will not be output as keystrokes, you must set a decode callback in order to receive scanned data.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.FORMAT_BINARY - String: binary
-<p>Scanned data will be returned in Data URI format.</p>
+* Constant: EB.Barcode.FORMAT_BINARY - String: binary Scanned data will be returned in Data URI format.

-* Constant: EB.Barcode.FORMAT_TEXT - String: text
-<p>Scanned data will be returned in Text format.</p>
+* Constant: EB.Barcode.FORMAT_TEXT - String: text Scanned data will be returned in Text format.
 ####Access